dougch/s2n-tls/tools/junit-snapshot/snapshot_testing_utility_design_doc.md

    - Add validation for XML format

 2. **Snapshot Storage**
-   - Design snapshot file format in JSON
+   - Design snapshot file format in Toml
-   - Implement serialization/deserialization
+   - Must be plain text that could be searched with `grep`
    - Create directory structure for snapshots

 3. **Basic Comparison Logic**